The shared cache folder holds all the files needed to run the game client. To open the shared cache folder options:

 - Click on the Shared Cache Settings.

-- You may see some progress in the bar at the bottom.
+- There may be some progress in the bar at the bottom.
 Once it has completed its task all options should become available.

 Show in Explorer

-If you need to view the folder itself on your hard drive you can click the button 'Show in Explorer' and it will open the folder within windows explorer.
+To view the folder itself on the hard drive click the button 'Show in Explorer' and it will open the folder within windows explorer.

 If you need to move the shared cache folder to another location on your computer then the 'Move' button allows you to set the location of the shared cache folder.
 You can place it anywhere you like, on a secondary hard disk for example.